-Kelly Dodd Isn’t Sure If She’ll Invite The ‘RHOC’ Cast To Her Wedding After Getting Engaged To Fiancé Rick
+Kelly Dodd Isn’t Sure If She’ll Invite The ‘RHOC’ Cast To Her Wedding After Getting Engaged To Fiance Rick

-Kelly Dodd attended BravoCon in New York City over the weekend just days after accepting a marriage proposal from her boyfriend of just three months, Fox News corespondent Rick Leventhal, and during a Watch What Happens Live panel, she spoke of her upcoming wedding.
+Kelly Dodd attended BravoCon in New York City over the weekend just days after accepting a marriage proposal from her boyfriend of just three months, Fox News correspondent Rick Leventhal.
+During a Watch What Happens Live panel at the event, she spoke of her upcoming wedding.

 According to a recap of the weekend’s events shared by Us Weekly magazine on November 17, host Andy Cohen questioned the Real Housewives of Orange County cast member about whether or not she would be inviting her co-stars to her October 2020 wedding to Leventhal.